 We performed a comparison between Kemp LoadMaster and Loadbalancer.org based on real PeerSpot user reviews.

-Find out in this report how the two Application Delivery Controllers (ADC) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The most beneficial function of using the ADC is to ensure this resiliency."
+Find out in this report how the two Application Delivery Controllers (ADC) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Load-balancing is a great feature that is very easy to configure and it is always working fine."

 "Using Kemp as a front-facing service appliance, it allows me to have the flexibility of swapping out real servers behind the scenes without any intervention from my network team."